enso-org/enso/docs/language-server/protocol-language-server.md

   /**
    * The stack trace.
    */
-  trace: StackTraceElement[];
+  trace: ExpressionId[];
 }

 /**
- * An update about expression not executed due to the failed dependency.
+ * Indicates that the expression was not computed due to a dependency,
+ * that failed with the runtime exception.
  */
 interface Poisoned {
-  /**
-   * The id of updated expression.
-   */
-  expressionId: ExpressionId;

   /**
    * The list of expressions leading to the root expression that failed.
    */